Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/20-deploy-script/+page.md

 }
 ```

 To deploy our contract, we need various parameters required by the `Raffle` contract, such as `entranceFee`, `interval`, `vrfCoordinator`, `gasLane`, `subscriptionId`, and `callbackGasLimit`.
-The values for these parameters will vary depending on the blockchain network we deploy to.
+The values for these parameters will vary _depending on the blockchain network we deploy to_.
 Therefore, we should create a `HelperConfig` file to specify these values based on the target deployment network.

 ### The `HelperConfig.s.sol` Contract

-To get the coorrect networ configurationo, we can create a new file in the same directory called `HelperConfig.s.sol` and define a **Network Configuration Structure**:
+To retrieve the correct networ configuration, we can create a new file in the same directory called `HelperConfig.s.sol` and define a **Network Configuration Structure**:

 ```js
 contract HelperConfig is Script {